Motor Loans R Us

 Driving safely with your beloved pet: A comprehensive guide

-Adhering to Rule 57 of the Highway Code
+Understanding Rule 57 of the Highway Code

 “When in a vehicle, make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you or themselves if you stop quickly.
 A seat belt harness, pet carrier, dog cage or dog guard are ways of restraining animals in cars.”